sw360cab/gno-challenge/Assumptions.md

 * in order to add more metrics it is enough to add more methods to the interface and to expose the relative HTTP endpoint
 * storing metrics in-memory does not scale well, a decision should be taken in the direction of avoid bloating memory.
 On the other hand it should be avoided to introduce a new level of persistence beyond the `tx-indexer`
-* using hash map to model most of the aggregatated data should be taken into account to optimize performance of
+* data structure employed to model aggregated metrics should be carefully chose.
+Hash maps are suitable in a demo-like scenario, but may become unfit when dealing for example with multiple chains of blocks.
 * initial query of per-existing data should be scaled by paginating somehow the requests to `tx-indexer`